 - i.
-Rental income earned by STEL from lease of its office premises. - ii.
+Interest income earned from investments and gain on foreign currency forwards with BPI. - ii.
+Rental income earned by STEL from MWAP from lease of its office premises (see Note 28). - iii.
 In 2013, the Parent Company and TLI entered into a service agreement for the Parent Company to provide TLI administrative services such as professional, clerical, financial and accounting services.
-The administrative services shall be for a period of three years, commencing on January 2, 2013 up to iii.
-Interest income earned from investments and gain on foreign currency forwards with BPI.

-December 31, 2015, renewable upon mutual agreement by both parties.
-The fixed monthly service fee is ₱30,000, inclusive of all taxes.
+The administrative services shall be for a period of three years, commencing on January 2, 2013 up to December 31, 2015, renewable upon mutual agreement by both parties.
+The fixed monthly service fee is \$\mathbb{2}30,000\$, inclusive of all taxes.